getAlby/bitcoin-connect/README.md

   appName: 'My Lightning App', // your app name
 });

+// launch modal programmatically await launchModal();

-// launch a payment flow
+// launch modal to receive a payment await launchPaymentModal({
-await launchModal({
   invoice: 'lnbc...',
-  onPaid: ({preimage}) => alert('Paid: ' + preimage), // NOTE: only fired if paid with WebLN
+  onPaid: ({preimage}) => alert('Paid: ' + preimage), // NOTE: only fired if paid with WebLN - see full api documentation below
-  // checkPayment: customExternalWalletCheckPaymentFunc
 });

 // or request a WebLN provider to use the full WebLN API